 Furthermore, the findings revealed no significant difference in malaria prevalence across different age categories, indicating that all age groups within the studied population are equally exposed to and infected by malaria parasites.
 This aligns with the findings from a study conducted in rural areas of Ebonyi State, which demonstrated that the prevalence of malaria, diagnosed through both rapid diagnostic tests (RDT) and microscopy, was statistically similar among individuals of various age groups (Nwele et al., 2022).
 However, in a study focusing on malaria prevalence among children aged 2 to 15 years visiting Gwarinpa General Hospital Life-Camp in Abuja, Nigeria, it was reported that prevalence was significantly higher in younger children aged 2 to 5 years compared to older children aged 6 to 10 and 11 to 15 years (Nmadu et al., 2015).

 The high percentage of individuals reporting classical malaria symptoms—such as fever, chills, joint pain, and headaches—indicates a significant burden of illness, suggesting that the population is in an area with active and intense malaria transmission (cfhinitiative, 2024).
 It is important to note that symptomatic malaria is more commonly reported in regions with moderate to high transmission rates (Crawley et al., 2010).
 This observation is further supported by the proportion of symptomatic individuals within the population testing positive for the malaria parasite.
 This suggests a high-intensity, acute malaria transmission environment in which the majority of infected individuals are clinically ill.
-Supporting this, a community-based study in Uganda found that malaria prevalence among symptomatic individuals was 48.4% (88 out of 182) compared to 10.2% (46 out of 451) among asymptomatic individuals (Debash et al., 2023).
+Supporting this, a community-based study in Uganda found that malaria prevalence among symptomatic individuals was 48.4%compared to 10.2% among asymptomatic individuals (Debash et al., 2023).
 Additionally, a study conducted in Ethiopia showed that malaria prevalence was higher in symptomatic individuals at 7.5% (n=8, 95% CI=2.8–12.6) than in asymptomatic participants at 4.8% (n=16, 95% CI=2.6–7.3) (Abebaw et al., 2022).
 However, the proportion of asymptomatic individuals is also noteworthy, as they represent a silent reservoir of infection.
 These individuals often do not seek medical care, allowing the malaria parasite to remain in their blood and continue circulating within the community (Ibrahim et al., 2023).

 The lack of access to sanitation facilities is a significant risk factor for malaria infection in the study population, indicating that individuals live in environments that promote mosquito breeding (Asifat et al., 2025).
 This finding aligns with a logistic regression model analysis of national survey data from sub-Saharan Africa, which showed that individuals without sanitation facilities were at increased risk of malaria (Yang et al., 2019).
 Additionally, another study investigating the relationship between malaria incidence and public health infrastructure in sub-Saharan Africa found that adequate sanitation is strongly associated with lower malaria incidence (Shin, 2025).